Took a real ground test today. So here are my first thoughts about the new metal detector from XP.

 As I said, the pre-configured programs are rubbish.

-Obviously it was possible to choose many parameters even in the factory ones more optimally.
-The device became faster, more stable, more resistant to interference, better at target detection.
+It was possible to choose many parameters even in the factory ones more optimally.
+The device became faster, more stable, more resistant to interference, and better at target detection.
 Then it would be worth adjusting the default programs according to these changes!

-My choices are 6th program for scouting, 3th program for littered areas, 8-9 programs for repeated passage through valuable places.
+My choices are the 6th program for scouting, the 3rd program for littered areas, and 8-9 programs for repeated passage through valuable places.
 Naturally, we are talking about the programs, fine-tuned for yourself and a particular place, not the default ones.

 Overall first impressions